Player Development Plan

 Related terms

-- Video Breakdown SessionA video breakdown session is a focused review of recorded swing, pitching, or fielding video with a coach or player, used to identify specific mechanical patterns and turn them into concrete practice priorities.
+- Video Breakdown SessionA video breakdown session is a focused review of recorded swing, pitching, or fielding video with a coach or player.
+It is used to identify specific mechanical patterns and turn them into concrete practice priorities.

 - Scouting Report (Player)A scouting report is a written evaluation of a player that grades their tools, describes their present skill level and physical projection, and gives an overall opinion of their future outlook.

-- Coachability (Intangibles)Coachability is a player's willingness and ability to receive feedback, apply it without defensiveness, and adjust behavior or mechanics based on instruction — one of the "intangible" traits scouts and coaches weigh alongside physical tools.
+- Coachability (Intangibles)Coachability is a player's willingness and ability to receive feedback, apply it without defensiveness, and adjust behavior or mechanics based on instruction.
+This means one of the "intangible" traits scouts and coaches weigh alongside physical tools.

 - Innings Limit (Youth)An innings limit is a cap on the total number of innings a young pitcher is permitted or recommended to throw across a season or year, intended to manage cumulative throwing workload beyond any single game's pitch count.